2001-Thu May 24 13:33:19 EDT 2018

 It’s been postulated that cats unconsciously behave this way so as not to inform predators and competitors of their current weakness.
 If their true condition was known, their instincts tell them, they’d lose status in their colonies or worse — they might succumb to predators.

 Veterinarians are all too aware of this phenomenon.
 After all, not a clinical day goes by that we’re not treated to the case of a patient whose illness mysteriously managed to avoid detection.
-Which is problematic, of course, given that the sooner they’re discovered the less complicated our cats’ conditions tend to be.

 That’s why it’s important to be on the lookout for subtle changes in your cat’s behavior that might indicate negative alterations in their health status.
 In-the-know cat owners are well acquainted with these.
 Are you?
 Check these out: